This tutorial shows how to convert a transactions file to IIF format. We will use Bank2IIF utility.

 Click on 'Payee/Categories' Tab.
 For 'Input Category' (Payroll) enter the name in 'Output Category' column (Consulting Income).

-Now we have all teens in the right order.
+Now we have all the things in the right order.
 Make sure all accounts, vendors and customers exist in Quickbooks.

-Click 'Convert' button to create an IIF file.
+Click the 'Convert' button to create an IIF file.